Why might you consider psychological testing for yourself or child(ren)?

 What about COVID-19?
 Will I or my child be safe?

 Testing will be conducted in our Conference Room, maintaining 12 feet between the examiner and the client most of the time, with a plexiglass screen between them, and we will sanitize the furniture and testing equipment before and after every use.
 There may be moments when testing requires closer proximity; we will be using masks and gloves for these times.
 Testing is administered using two iPads, one for the client and the other for the examiner, thereby minimizing cross-contamination.

 Who will do my testing?

-All testing is conducted and supervised by Dr. Katy Schreck, Psy.D., who has more than nine years experience providing neuropsychological and psychoeducational assessments for adults of all ages, veterans, children, and adolescents.
+All testing supervised by Dr. Katy Schreck, Psy.D., who has more than nine years’ experience providing neuropsychological and psychoeducational assessments for adults of all ages, veterans, children, and adolescents.

 It’s important to understand your symptoms and what will work best in treatment.
 If you’ve received an ADD/ADHD diagnosis, a psychological evaluation is important to rule out underlying depression or anxiety.
 At the same time, many adults are misdiagnosed with anxiety, depression, and a learning disability, only to later discover ADD is also present.